Drone29/cpp-argparser/readme.md

 > ./app -i    - Will increment the -i flag, resulting in 5
 ```

-**NOTE:** arguments with single optional parameters are also considered `implicit` in case the parameter is not set:
+**NOTE:** arguments with single optional parameter are also considered `implicit` in case the parameter is not set:
 ```c++
 parser.addArgument<int>("-i")
           .setParameters("[int]") //single optional parameter